svaarala/duktape/doc/hobject-algorithms.rst

                     [[GetOwnProperty]]

 However, these algorithms are only the "raw" property handling algorithms.
-Actual property access operations in Ecmascript code are "wrapped" by e.g.:
+Actual property access operations in ECMAScript code are "wrapped" by e.g.:

 * The evaluation rules for the specific expression (e.g. property read).
   These usually contain type checks, some coercions, etc.

-* ``GetValue()`` and ``PutValue()`` (E5 Section 8.7) are used for property property read/write operations in Ecmascript code.
+* ``GetValue()`` and ``PutValue()`` (E5 Section 8.7) are used for property property read/write operations in ECMAScript code.
 The algorithms are wrappers for ``[[Get]]`` and ``[[Put]]`` which allow the base reference to be a non-object, coercing it to a (temporary) object first.
 This allows expressions like::